 He makes his bosom narrow and strained as

-A person subject to spells of dejection and who feels strained is likened to a person who is ascending to the sky.
+In this verse, we see that a person who feels discomfort due to psychological reasons is likened to a person who feels discomfort while ascending to the sky.
 We know today that during ascension, atmospheric pressure gradually decreases, rising blood pressure causing strain on the functioning of heart and veins topped by lack of oxygen, which in turn influences the lungs, making one feel constricted.
 If one persists going even higher, there comes a moment when the individual loses his life.

 There were no airships or aircraft at the time of the Prophet.
 Torricelli was the person who in 1643 invented the mercury thermometer with which he demonstrated that the atmosphere exerted a pressure.
 To speak of a decrease of pressure at the time was out of the question.
 Nor was there reliable information about circulation of the blood or lungs.
 One can guess that men climbed heights and had difficulty breathing as they went higher and higher.
 In the verse, however, ascension is toward the sky.
-A person experiencing difficulty of respiration on top of the mountain he has climbed may attribute this difficulty not to the lack of sufficient oxygen at the high altitude to which he has climbed.
+A person experiencing difficulty of respiration on top of the mountain he has climbed may attribute this difficulty not to the lack of sufficient oxygen at the high altitude to which he has climbed but to the reason of climbing to a high point.
 The verse speaks of a process that takes place as one rises to the sky.
 The question is not of the experience one has on the top of a hill.
 Ascension to skies has a much wider connotation.

 OPTIMUM PRESSURE AND OXYGEN FOR PERPETUATION OF LIFE